hypo69/hypo/pytest/gemini/src/webdriver/edge/extentions/test_extention/borderify.md

 3. **Robust Border Check:** The test now correctly uses `driver.execute_script` to retrieve the current border style, and uses an assertion to ensure the border is set correctly.

-4. **Error Handling:** The `test_borderify_no_body_element` test now demonstrates how to handle a situation where the script might fail silently.
+4. **Error Handling:** The `test_borderify_no_body_element` test now demonStartes how to handle a situation where the script might fail silently.
 This is key, as real-world code isn't always perfect.

 5. **`test_borderify_invalid_border_style`:** This tests an *invalid* border style.
 Real code needs to handle such cases gracefully.